 Chimpanzee trekking Nyungwe

-The population chimpanzees in Rwanda is about 500 individuals and thought to be confined to Nyungwe national park including a small community in the Cyamudongo Forest.
-During the rainy season, a troop of chimpanzees often moves into Uwinka and the colored trail as well, and it is up to the tourist to decide whether to pay extra to track them.
+The population of chimpanzees in Rwanda is about 500 individuals and thought to be confined to Nyungwe national park, including a small community in the Cyamudongo Forest.
+During the rainy season, a troop of chimpanzees typically moves into Uwinka and the colored trail as well, and it is up to the tourist to decide whether to pay extra to track them.

 There are guest houses at either side of the park on the main road.
 In Kitabi (on the Butare side) the guest house is situated in the school of wildlife management.
-Coming from Butare take the left turn marked 'tea factory' about 200m before the park entrance.
-There is then a right turn about 500m further on, this is the guest house.
-The reception is is l'Hoests monkey house.
-Rooms are 6'000 - 14'000Francs (there is a student discount available if you have student ID)
+Coming from Butare take the left turn marked ‘tea factory’ about 200 m before the park entrance.
+There is then a right turn about 500 m further on, this is the guest house.
+The reception is l’Hoests monkey house.
+Rooms are 6’000–14’000Francs (there is a student discount available if you have student ID)

 Accessing Nyungwe Park

-The main entrance is at Uwinka on the main Cyangugu - Butare road.
-It's about 55km from Cyangugu and 90km from Butare.
+The main entrance is at Uwinka on the main Cyangugu – Butare road.
+It’s about 55km from Cyangugu and 90 km from Butare.
 The road is mostly in good condition.
 There are regular buses along the route and hitching is also an option.
-Buses are often full when the reach here so if you're getting a bus out it may be best to try and book your ticket in advance.
+Buses are often full when they reach here, so if you’re getting a bus out it may be best to try to book your ticket in advance.

 Best time to visit